Asif Ali Zardari, Pakistan’s ex-president and PPP leader, is in the news amid rising Pakistan-Afghanistan tensions and border clashes.

 Fighting along the Afghanistan-Pakistan border has entered its fifth day, with both sides claiming heavy losses.
 Afghan forces launched multiple ground attacks, while Pakistan reports repelling these assaults and inflicting significant casualties.
 International efforts for ceasefire negotiations are ongoing amid rising humanitarian concerns.

-Cross-border fighting between Pakistan and Afghanistan has intensified, with recent mortar and drone strikes causing civilian casualties on both sides.
-Despite international efforts for a ceasefire, hostilities continue, marking the deadliest period in recent years and raising regional stability concerns.
+Recent weeks have seen a sharp escalation in conflict between Pakistan and Afghanistan, with cross-border drone, mortar, and airstrikes causing civilian casualties on both sides.
+Despite diplomatic efforts, hostilities continue, marking the deadliest period in recent years and raising regional stability concerns.